 Addiction treatment requires staffing around the clock to ensure patient’s comfort, safety, and successful recovery.
 Detoxification alone can take weeks and needs intensive and prolonged care to avoid relapses which would require a team of qualified caregivers to help them manage the mental and physical fallout for the treatment to be effective for every patient.
 The patients would also need follow-ups to decrease the risk of relapse once they are discharged from the facilities.

-In the article “The Long Reach of Drug Addiction in India,” Dr. Sharma stated that drug addiction costs lives and billions in lost productivity.
+In the article “The Long Reach of Drug Addiction in India,” Dr. Tonmoy Sharma, author, and mental health specialist, stated that drug addiction costs lives and billions in lost productivity.
 It tears apart families, communities and can destroy economies.
 He added that addiction is not a moral failing or a lack of willpower on behalf of the addict.
 Instead, drugs change the brain in ways that make it nearly impossible to stop using.
 Up to 60% of drug users have a co-occurring mental health condition.
 People who are addicted cannot quit on their own; they need evidence-based, specialized care from qualified professionals that focus on their physical symptoms and mental issues.

 Tonmoy Sharma and his hope for the future

-Dr. Sharma has been recognized with numerous awards, honors, and grants to advance mental health and its treatment in the United States, Europe, and Southeast Asia.
+Dr. Tonmoy Sharma, author, and mental health specialist, has been recognized with numerous awards, honors, and grants to advance mental health and its treatment in the United States, Europe, and Southeast Asia.
 He is a prolific researcher and scientist, with more than 200 peer-reviewed articles and five books on schizophrenia and mental disease to his credit.
 Dr. Sharma has worked on several editorial boards, as a peer reviewer for 14 international medical journals, and as a member of multiple antipsychotic advisory committees.

 He presently co-hosts KABC 790 AM’s “In Your Right Mind,” a cutting-edge weekly radio show covering numerous behavioral health issues, and was named to the OCBJ’s OC500 list as one of Orange County’s most influential individuals in 2016.

-Presenting on MBC at conferences and community events across the country, Dr. Sharma foresees that clinicians and the public will embrace MBC as the highly successful, evidence-based treatment that is the best approach to treating addiction and mental health issues.
+Presenting on MBC at conferences and community events across the country, Mental health specialist Dr. Tonmoy Sharma foresees that clinicians and the public will embrace MBC as the highly successful, evidence-based treatment that is the best approach to treating addiction and mental health issues.